-Resiliency Florida is a leading voice in Florida. helping in that efforts to plan and adapt for the future impacts of weather sea level rise.
-All communities in Florida face weather resiliency challenges, whether coastal or inland, and our aim is to help them achieve the great benefits of resiliency planning.
+Resiliency Florida is a leading voice in Florida assisting with regional planning and adaption for the impacts of extreme weather and sea level rise.
+All communities in Florida face resiliency challenges, whether coastal or inland, and our aim is to help them achieve the great benefits of resiliency planning.

-Resiliency Florida is a non-profit organization made up of public and private partners dedicated to promoting the development of state and regional Strategies and action plans to adapt to extreme weather and sea level rise, and to advocating for increased investment by the state federal government in critical infrastructure and habitat throughout Florida to mitigate impacts and develop adaptation responses.
+We are a non-profit organization made up of public and private partners dedicated to promoting the development of state and regional strategies and action plans.
+We also strongly advocate for increased investment in critical infrastructure and habitat throughout Florida to mitigate the impacts of our changing climate.

-The mission of Resiliency Florida is to act as a conduit for developing local government and private sector partnerships to secure funding and regulatory and legislative support for resiliency and adaptation strategies at state and federal levels.
-Through a diverse membership including cities, counties and the private sector, Resiliency Florida promotes the exchange of ideas and resources to help our communities become more prepared and resilient to face sea level rise, extreme weather, flooding and other challenges stemming from climate change.
-Our focus is the collaborative development of tools, projects, and funding to implement these strategies.
-The strength of the organization is a results-oriented approach to facing these challenges.
+The mission of Resiliency Florida is to act as a conduit for developing local government and private sector partnerships, to secure funding, and to gain legislative support for resiliency and adaptation strategies at both the state and federal levels.
+Through a diverse membership including; cities, counties and the private sector, Resiliency Florida promotes the exchange of ideas and resources.
+This exchange can help our communities become more prepared and resilient to face sea level rise, extreme weather, flooding and other challenges stemming from climate change.
+Our focus in these partnerships is the collaborative development of tools, projects, and funding.

 Key Areas of Focus

 The concept of risk assessment is not new to local government.
 Most municipalities and counties already have risk management systems in place and may even have designated staff dedicated to risk assessment and management.

-Risk assessments can assist local governments in identifying and assessing the risks that climate change poses to their assets, operations and services as well as to help prioritize risks that require further action as a basis for decision-making and adaptation planning and funding solutions.
+Risk assessments can assist local governments in identifying and assessing the dangers that climate change poses to their assets, operations and services as well as to help prioritize certain risks that require further action which can assist them in their decision-making and adaptation planning.

-Risk assessments aim to ensure that municipal systems will be resilient and analyze the risks posed by extreme weather and sea level rise and help develop holistic strategies for addressing them.
+Risk assessments aim to ensure that municipal systems develop holistic strategies for addressing the challenges of Climate Change.